An00bIS47/Homekit/README.md

 COMPONENT_ADD_INCLUDEDIRS:=.
 ```

-or
+or if the source files are located in the folder `src`

 ```
 COMPONENT_SRCDIRS:=src
 COMPONENT_ADD_INCLUDEDIRS:=src
 ```
-depending where the source files of the libraries are located.

 ## SDK configuration

 There seems to be a bug with `Enable hardware MPI (bignum) acceleration` so you have to disable it when working with `mbedtls srp` (default)

-Add the following defines to `$IDF_PATH/components/mbedtls/port/include/mbedtls/esp_config.h` to fix linker errors regarding HKDF and POLY1305CHACHA20.
+Add (or replace) the following defines to `$IDF_PATH/components/mbedtls/port/include/mbedtls/esp_config.h` to fix linker errors regarding HKDF and POLY1305CHACHA20.

 ```c++
 #define MBEDTLS_HKDF_C